Coco Bear is our school's mascot for attendance for the reception children.

 In the EYFS our topics have been:-

-In KS1 the Year 2 children have been using the outdoors to bring Geography to life.
+In KS1 the Year 2 children will be using the outdoors to bring Geography to life next half term.

-They have linked geography to literacy - in this way they are more in tuned with the stories and it has helped with their understanding and own pieces of writing.
+They will link geography to literacy - in this way they are more in tuned with the stories and it will help with their understanding and own pieces of writing.

-We used The Great Explorer to begin our learning, looking at what equipment an explorer would need, the need for team work if you are to survive and achieve your mission and very simple map making.
-In the EYFS area they created their own world of rivers, mountains, icebergs, lakes and oceans.
-They had a base camp from which to start their adventures and to return to for refreshments at the end.
+We will be using the book The Great Explorer to begin our learning, looking at what equipment an explorer would need, the need for team work if you are to survive and achieve your mission and very simple map making.
+In the EYFS area they will create their own world of rivers, mountains, icebergs, lakes and oceans.
+They will have a base camp from which to start their adventures and to return to for refreshments at the end.

-Our next book took us into the land of The Lonely Beast.
-The children had to work in teams to locate the beast and used Ipads to record their work.
-They built upon their knowledge of geographical features to create their own maps using pictures of the Lonely Beast and writing clues to his location.
+Our next book will take us into the land of The Lonely Beast.
+The children will work in teams to locate the beast and used Ipads to record their work.
+They will build upon their knowledge of geographical features to create their own maps using pictures of the Lonely Beast and write clues to his location.

-Our third book was The Queen's hat.
-The children were now very good at team work and applying their knowledge of the EYFS area where their learning had been based.
-Each team created their own story of the Queen's hat, drew maps and recorded it's adventures using Ipads.
-They then tested each other by handing over the necessary information for another team to locate pictures of their own hat and it's adventures.
+Our third book will be The Queen's hat.
+The children will work in teams and apply their knowledge of the EYFS area where their learning has been based.
+Each team will create their own story of the Queen's hat, draw maps and record it's adventures using Ipads.
+They will then test each other by handing over the necessary information for another team to locate pictures of their own hat and it's adventures.